spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-labels-feature.md

 {% info_block infoBox "Info" %}

-The following imported entities will be used as product labels in Spryker.
+The following imported entities are used as product labels in Spryker.

 {% endinfo_block %}